Kevin Rodríguez (footballer, born 2000): Independiente del Valle

 On 2 December 2022, Independiente del Valle announced the signing of Rodríguez.

+Union Saint-Gilloise

+On 1 September 2023, Belgian Pro League club Union Saint-Gilloise announced the signing of Rodríguez on a four-year deal, with an option for an additional year.
+Rodríguez made his debut as a substitute in Union's opening UEFA Europa League group game against Toulouse on 21 September 2023, which Union drew 1–1.
+Later that year, on 12 November, he scored his first goals by netting a brace in a 3–0 win over Kortrijk.

 International career

 Rodríguez was called up to the Ecuador national team for the first time in November 2022, as part of a preparation match against Iraq ahead of the 2022 FIFA World Cup later that month.
 He made his debut in the match, which finished as a 0–0 draw, coming on as a substitute in the 63rd minute for José Cifuentes.
 Two days later, he was included by coach Gustavo Alfaro in Ecuador's squad for the World Cup.

+On 12 October 2023, Rodríguez scored his first international goal – a 96th minute winner against Bolivia in a 2026 FIFA World Cup qualifier.

+Rodríguez was named in the Ecuadorian squad for the 2022 FIFA World Cup.
+He was called up to the final 26-man Ecuador squad for the 2024 Copa América.